RachelFlint/LPI_project_2023/README.md

 # LPI_project_2023
-This is the code which accompanies my MSc research project: Freshwater Herptiles: how do they fare in the Living Planet Index?
+This is the repository for code and supplementary data and analysis which accompanies my MSc research project: Freshwater Herptiles: how do they fare in the Living Planet Index?
+(UCL 2023)